azzarip/food-explorers/content/emails/Adventures/Paris/FirstBistrot.md

 Wooden tables slightly worn by time, soft yellow lighting, the subtle clinking of glasses, the aroma of sizzling butter and the people talking and cheering in front of a glass of wine.

-The door creaks open under a hand-painted sign reading "_Bistrot à vin_" barely visible, a sort of Chamber of Secrets for only to those who truly know.
+The door creaks open under a hand-painted sign reading "_Bistrot à vin_" barely visible, a sort of **Chamber of Secrets** for only to those who truly know.

-Though the current bistrot was founded in the late '90s, the walls have seen decades of joy, conversation, and culinary devotion.
+Though the current bistrot was founded in the late '90s, the walls have seen decades of joy, conversation, and culinary devotion, since they belonged to a previous restaurant before.

 It's not just a place to eat—it’s a **Parisian story told through flavors**.